mendezdev/vm-net-test/README.md

 4) Make sure that in the "Default project" is "DataAccess" value selected and run: ```$ Update-Database ```

 When this is finished, you will have the database (whatever you named in the Web.config file) and the User table.

+## Run app
+In Visual Studio, press F5 and enjoy!